 As she’s mending the wound, Aditya and Neha catch up to us.
 The moment she sees the blood, Neha’s expression suddenly darkens.
 “God, no. No. NO!
 This can NOT be happening on our freaking retreat day!”

 Seeing the dumbfounded look on our faces, she squeals the devil’s name:

-Pukar, Krishna, and I, initially confident that out sports shoes are good enough to keep those nasty worms away, decide to give our feet a check, just to be sure.
-Pukar discovers that he’s been serving about five of them on either foot, while Krishna seems to have not received a bite yet.
-I pull my own jeans up slowly, praying under my breath.
-At first I feel an immediate relief to see no blood, but then it presents itself to me- the biggest one I’ve seen all day, firmly attached to my sock and trying to slither in.
-Panicky, I quickly take my shoe off, and then the sock, only to see the bug literally standing erect on one of its ends and rotating its entire body in the strangest fashion.
-Flabbergasted, I throw the sock away as far as I possibly can, and put the shoe back on.
+Pukar, Krishna, and I, initially confident that out sports shoes are good enough to keep the nasty vampires out, decide to give our feet a check, just to be sure.
+Pukar discovers that he’s been serving about five of them dinner on either foot, while Krishna seems to have not received a bite yet.
+I roll my own jeans up slowly, praying under my breath.
+At first I feel relief to see no blood, but then I spot the biggest leech I’ve seen all day, firmly attached to my sock and trying to slither in.
+Panicky, I quickly take my shoe off, and then the sock, only to see the bloodsucking monster literally standing erect and rotating its body in search of a meal.
+Disgusted, I throw the sock as far as I possibly can, and put the shoe back on.

 Even after all this, we have still not come to our senses, and we decide to continue.
 The road is clearly full of leeches; Krishna suggests we jog so they don’t have time to jump onboard our feet.
 Thus, on an empty forest road in the middle of nowhere, we are running with bloody feet just to see a waterfall.

 Minutes later, the great Lawoti Falls does appear, much bigger than the previous ones, and louder too.
 But nobody is that excited anymore; we don’t even stop to take photographs.
 We turn back immediately and run along, using our phones as flashlights.